Widgets

 SignatureWidget Class

-This class corresponds to WidgetContentType.SignatureContent enum value and represents a widget that visualizes a digital signature.
+This class corresponds to the WidgetContentType.SignatureContent enum value and represents a widget that visualizes a digital signature.
 This widget type is used by the SignatureField class and provides the following properties:

 | Property | Description |